darrenmwong/seat/README.md

 As for the restaurant side of the service, there is a fully functional admin dashboard (provided by ActiveAdmin) allowing the restaurant admins to schedule reservations, edit existing reservations, view/sort every reservation, manage table/section/server assignments down to which customer/reservation a server is assigned.
 Administrator also have the ability to create servers (for new hirees) and create/delete tables (to help keep the system up to date at any given moment).

+Resources
+====
+Devise
+Facebook
+Omniauth
+ActiveAdmin
+RailsComposer (to generate initial app)
+GA Instructors
+Each other
+...and of course Google

 Planned Updates
 ====
 The planned updates include support for managing finances (pay rate, total cost of meal for a reservation, etc) and automated assignment of reservations to tables based on the size of the party and what spacing (including physical arrangement of tables and the current state of affairs of the restaurant) is available at a given time.